 Adrenaline junkies and sporty types need not confine themselves to the land on their next Kent adventure - our stunning coastline is perfect for getting active on the water all year round.

 Yes, we've got some of the best beaches in England, with Blue Flags and safe waters.
 But Kent is also a top destination for people who love to surf, paddle, swim and test their strength against the waves - and soak up some pretty beautiful scenery while they're at it.

 Our numerous beaches and coastal towns have excellent clubs, schools and tutors just itching to teach you a new passion or perfect your skills, with great cafes, bars and restaurants to visit after a long day on the foam.

-Surfers head for the swell-filled seas around Botany Bay near Broadstairs.
-There you can learn to ride the waves at Joss Bay Surf School or the Kent Surf School.
-Both also offer lessons in stand--up-paddle-boarding, for those no-swell days.
+Surfers head for the swell-filled seas around Botany Bay near Broadstairs, where you can learn to ride the waves at Joss Bay Surf School or the Kent Surf School.
+Both also offer lessons in stand-up-paddle-boarding, for those no-swell days.

-    Kent's calmer coastal and inland waters are ideal for kayaking and canoeing.
-Aficionados paddle the three spectacular routes that set out from both Sandgate and Sandwich Bay, or make for St Margaret's to glide below Kent's remarkable White Cliffs.
-Canoe Wild in Canterbury offers fun days out for individuals, couples, families and groups.
-Or learn at Bewl Water; Leybourne Lake Watersports Centre; Kent Canoes in Wrotham; or Seapoint Canoe and Kayak Centre.
+Kent's calmer coastal waters are ideal for kayaking and canoeing.
+Aficionados paddle the three spectacular routes that set out from both Sandgate and Sandwich Bay, or make for St Margaret's quiet beach to glide below Kent's remarkable White Cliffs.
+There are plenty of seafront pubs for post paddling refreshment too.